scottctr/NStateManager/README.md

 # Background
 This project is inspired by [Stateless](https://github.com/dotnet-state-machine/stateless).
 Stateless is a great state manager that I've used successfully in a point-of-sale system, but is based on a foundationally different model than we need for our system.
 Each instance of Stateless' state machine is bound to a specific object, which is OK if your objects have a long lifespan and go through multiple actions and state changes.
 Our system is a cloud-based system and each instance only lives long enough to execute a single request (add item, add payment, etc.) so Stateless required constructing a new instance of the state machine each time we processed a request on the server.
 It's just more efficient to have a single state machine we can use for all objects on our server.

 Given the foundational difference, I decided to start from scratch.
-So I started reviewing various state management products, related design patterns, academic papers, forums, academic papers, etc. and set the following goals:
+So I started reviewing various state management products, related design patterns, forums, academic papers, etc. and set the following goals:
 - Be simple and intuitive to use for simple use cases
 - Be flexible enough to adapt to complex use cases and changing requirements with minimal rework
 - Adhere to SOLID design principles